The Lagoons of BaHiA de navivdad

 Story & photos by Editor

-I trampled the other kilometre to Barra, and was happy to brush off my sandy feet, put on my shoes and go to meet a couple of new friends for lunch under the umbrellas of a Costalegre restaurant on the beach.
+I trampled the other kilometre to town, and was happy to brush off my sandy feet, put on my shoes and go to meet a couple of new friends for lunch under the umbrellas of a Costalegre restaurant on the beach.

 Further Information: